Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Related Work

-\textbf{Further, few studies have concerned themselves with the workforce demographics of the platform CrowdFlower}, which covers half the market share for micro-tasks and traditionally employs a geographically diverse set of workers.
+Further, few studies have concerned themselves with the workforce demographics of the platform CrowdFlower, which covers half the market share for microtasks and traditionally employs a geographically diverse set of workers.

-\citet{berg2016income} collected demographic data from a geographically diverse sample of workers on CrowdFlower and found that only 2.8\% of workers (10 respondents) were from the US and 8.5\% were from India (30 respondents).
-The workers on CrowdFlower were predominantly male and more educated than American workers on \amt, but less educated than Indian workers on \amt. \citet{peer2017beyond} examined the demographics of workers on CrowdFlower and Prolific Academic and compared them to the demographics of workers on \amt.
-The study found that, compared to \amt, both CrowdFlower and Prolific Academic had a higher proportion of male workers and the mean age was similar on all three platforms.
-CrowdFlower had the highest diversity in terms of race and both CrowdFlower and Prolific Academic were much more diverse in worker location than \amt.
+\citet{berg2016income} collected demographic data from a geographically diverse sample of workers on CrowdFlower and found that only 2.8\% of workers (10 respondents) were from the U.S. and 8.5\% were from India (30 respondents).
+The workers on CrowdFlower were predominantly male and more educated than American workers on \amt, but less educated than Indian workers on \amt. \citet{mubarak2016demographic} conducted a survey of Arab workers on CrowdFlower at two points in time.
+At each time point, they collected 500 responses and found that Arab workers were predominantly male ($\geq 75\%$), that most workers were between 20 and 39 years old, and that they were highly educated.
+The two points in time were about 1.5 months apart and yielded very similar results, with the largest difference being that the workers were slightly older in the second data collection. \citet{peer2017beyond} examined the demographics of workers on CrowdFlower and Prolific Academic and compared them to the demographics of workers on \amt.
+The study found that, compared to \amt, both CrowdFlower and Prolific Academic had a higher proportion of male workers, and the mean age was similar on all three platforms.
+CrowdFlower had the highest diversity in terms of race, and both CrowdFlower and Prolific Academic were much more diverse in worker location than \amt.
 On all three platforms, workers were highly educated.